girsant/COVID_19/README.md

-# Construção e Caracterização de uma Rede para Estudo da Covid-19 nos Municípios Brasileiros
+# Construção de uma Rede para Estudo da Covid-19 nos Municípios Brasileiros
+# Building a Network for the Study of Covid-19 in Brazilian Municipalities

 ## Resumo